-United Pride serves the LGBT community’s range of needs both within United Way and in our neighborhoods to affect change and foster a culture of generosity and inclusion.
+United Pride serves the LGBTQ community’s range of needs both within United Way and in our neighborhoods to affect change and foster a culture of generosity and inclusion.
 At United Way of Metropolitan Chicago, diversity is a core value.
 We are dedicated to reflecting the diversity of sexual and gender identity, culture, ethnicity, age and religion, as well as other qualities that unite our region and, in turn, strengthen our organization and community.

-Changing the Story Through LGBT Leadership
+Changing the Story Through LGBTQ Leadership

 United Pride's Promise